pollard93/rn-npm-boilerplate/README.md

 3. Add a new git repo and push

 4. Any non development dependencies must be added to the devDependencies and also the peerDependencies.
+They must also be added to webpack config `externals` so they are not bundled.

 5. Tag versions in git so they be selected on installation